gouthamvreddy/contacts-keeper/README.md

 ### Features

-- Data persistence through a free cloud-based PostGRES service from ElephantSQL
+- Data persistence through a free cloud-based PostGRES service from ElephantSQL.com
 - Clicking on table row will allow for deleting contact
 - Clicking on First Name column will changes sort order from ASC to DESC